lhsanghcmus/local-tools/README.md

 A Docker Compose-based local development environment that provides essential data storage and messaging services for development and testing purposes.

+## 📋 Release Notes & Changelog

+For detailed information about changes, new features, and version history, see [CHANGELOG.md](CHANGELOG.md).

 ## Description

 This project sets up a comprehensive local development stack with the following services: